-While there are more style than these we mentioned, the five body styles above are probably the most common ones you’ll find.
+While there are more styles than these we mentioned, the five body styles above are probably the most common ones you’ll find.
 Every other body style of acoustic guitars is some sort of variation of these.

 Generally considered to be the most compact full sized acoustic guitars, Concert body style features a lower bout usually in the 13″ range, with a more curvier and slimmer waist.
 Grand Concert represents a slightly larger version of the Concert body style.
 These two types of acoustic guitars are more comfortable to play, especially for the players of smaller stature, thanks to their slim waist.

-Sound wise, Grand Concert and Concert acoustic guitars have a broader frequency range with great mids and a bright, strong sound.
+Sound-wise, Grand Concert and Concert acoustic guitars have a broader frequency range with great mids and a bright, strong sound.

 Compared to Concert guitars, Grand Orchestra and Orchestra acoustic guitars are generally larger in size, with a bigger lower bout that goes up to 16″ with Grand Orchestra guitars.

 However, this increase in size is not proportional through the whole body as the waist on Grand Orchestra and Orchestra acoustic guitars tends to be slim.
 Because of their curvature, these guitars have that hourglass appearance.
 Although they feature a larger bout, Orchestra and Grand Orchestra guitars are still considered to be on the more comfortable side of body styles.

 The sound you can expect from Orchestra acoustic guitars is a crisp one with distinct trebles and bass sounds.
 It’s generally appreciated among the players who prefer finger picking as it adds more definition and clarity compared to other body styles.

 Dreadnought is a more modern style of acoustic guitars which first appeared in 1916.
 Today it’s the most popular body shape on the market, often refereed as to Standard acoustic guitar.